AkiraWang2/Academic-website/content/authors/admin/_index.md

 title: Chenyang (Akira) Wang
 ---

 I am a PhD candidate in clinical and developmental psychology at the University of Minnesota, working with Dr. Sylia Wilson and other faculty members in the program.
-My research examines the biopsychosocial consequences of early life stress in children, with a particular focus on parental characteristics.
+My research examines the biopsychosocial consequences of early life stress in children, with an emphasis on parental characteristics.
 I am particularly interested in using data-driven approaches and behavioral genetics to study how stress alter the normative trajectory of brain development, leveraging neuroimaging techniques to identify prodromal indicators of psychopathology.

 Pronouns: She/They